 This low carb Quest bars recipe is an easy way to make your own delicious cinnamon bun flavored protein bars.
 It takes a few ingredients and less than ten minutes.

 I can't believe how easy it is to make your own low carb protein bars with VitaFiber syrup.
-This cinnamon bun Quest bar recipe took ten minutes or less.
+This cinnamon bun protein bar recipe took ten minutes or less.

 If the dough is too sticky, you can wear plastic food handling gloves or pat with a piece of plastic wrap.
 Sometimes it seems like there isn't enough moisture to bring the mix together, so I add a little bit of water.

 Once the bar hardens after being in the refrigerator, I cut the large rectangle into four equal bars.
 Then, I wrap each one up in either wax paper or plastic wrap.

 Cinnamon Bun Quest Bar Recipe

-Heat VitaFiber syrup just until bubbles begin to form (about 30-40 seconds in microwave).
+- Heat VitaFiber syrup just until bubbles begin to form (about 30-40 seconds in microwave).

-Mix in remaining ingredients.
+- Mix in remaining ingredients.
 If too dry, add 1-3 teaspoons of water.

-Form mixture into a rectangular shape on non-stick surface.
+- Form mixture into a rectangular shape on non-stick surface.

-Cool in refrigerator about 1-2 hours.
+- Cool in refrigerator about 1-2 hours.

-Cut into four equal size bars and individually wrap.
+- Cut into four equal size bars and individually wrap.